antosaracino/antosaracino.github.io/_pages/about.md

 About me
 -

-I am a Ph.D. student in the Department of Physics and Astronomy at the University of North Carolina at Chapel Hill (UNC-CH) in the [Prof. Ayangeakaa's Group](https://tarheels.live/ayangeakaa/).
+I am a Ph.D. candidate in the Department of Physics and Astronomy at the University of North Carolina at Chapel Hill (UNC-CH) in the [Prof. Ayangeakaa's Group](https://tarheels.live/ayangeakaa/).

 I also am a Research Assistant at Triangle Universities Nuclear Laboratory (TUNL) in the Nuclear Structure group.